Brethland/Brethland/README.md

 You may find some parts of [this repo](https://github.com/Brethland/LEARNING-STUFF) interesting.

 ## Current
-- Studying Mathematics in 2nd Semester
+- Studying Mathematics in 3rd Semester
 - Looking for research chances and interns
-- She/her, 🏳️‍⚧️
+- Trans girl, 🏳️‍⚧️

-I may be slow to reply, but feel free to write to me.
+May be slow to reply, but feel free to write to me.